-Median Home Price (Source: Zillow Home Value Index - September 2022)
+Median Home Price (Source: Zillow Home Value Index - December 2022)

-Home values in Carlsbad, along with San Diego County, rose significantly the past two years.
-This quarter, median home prices dipped in the city for the first time since the first quarter of 2019.
-The median home price in Carlsbad was \$1.45 million in September, a decrease of \$63,000 since the June peak of \$1.51 million.
+Home values in Carlsbad, along with San Diego County, rose significantly the past three years.
+Beginning in July, housing prices began to fall, and are now on average 5%, or \$73,000, below their June 2022 peak.
+The median home price in Carlsbad was \$1.44 million in December.
 This value is seasonally adjusted and only includes the middle price tier of homes.
 Carlsbad home values have risen 18% over the past year.
 The continued rise in home values can be partially attributed to constrained supply and strong demand in the region.